I know that putting out fires is your daily bread.

 2. Project cost estimation and cash flow analysis

-A quality financial management solution can integrate your projects’ work breakdown structure with resources and costs.
+A quality financial management solution can integrate your projects’ work breakdown structure with resources and costs, creating a comprehensive project financial analysis.

 When all of these dimensions are connected, understanding the budget and the impact of employee hourly rates on your project profitability is a piece of cake.
 Cost estimation is no longer a time-consuming task.